2027 수특 영어독해연습 6강 빈칸 넣기

 However, the role of such processes in opaque imitation is ____ unknown.

-A reasonable strategy to better understand the mechanisms involved in imitation would be to determine the necessary and sufficient conditions for opaque imitation to occur and to explore the range ____ behaviors that animals can imitate.
+A reasonable strategy to better understand the mechanisms involved in imitation would be to determine the necessary and sufficient conditions for ____ imitation to occur and to explore the range of behaviors that animals can imitate.

-Finally, the ability to learn from others may not only be adaptive in making more efficient the acquisition of behavior important for survival and reproduction but it may also free the animal from trial-and-error ____ to engage in innovative variants that may be adopted by others.
+Finally, the ability to learn from others may not only be adaptive in making more efficient the acquisition ____ behavior important for survival and reproduction but it may also free the animal from trial-and-error learning to engage in innovative variants that may be adopted by others.

 Exercise 5 스포츠 산업에서 고객의 기쁨 경험